VIG2K3/AMBU_SLMS/README.md

-# If want to run a py file alone, must unhash the last code part..
+If want to run a py file alone, unhash the last part of code (if can't run)

 Things I also contributed:
 1. Homepage function (pie/bar chart, calendar, notepad, stats box)